sampsyo/cs6120/content/blog/2019-11-08-unified-theory-gc/index.md

 In general, this paper provides a beautiful perspective that unifies garbage collectors to a spectrum between tracing and reference counting.
 It affects how garbage collectors are viewed afterward and the development of other unified theories in systems.

 However, there are several aspects ignored in this paper too.
 Note that in this paper, the authors are only concerned with identifying unreachable objects correctly with high performance in terms of speed and space usage.
 This assumes that malloc can always do a perfect job to avoid memory fragmentation.
-But some garbage collectors are also designed to compact objects, such as Copying garbage collector.
+But some garbage collectors are also designed to compact objects, such as copying garbage collectors.

 In addition, this formulation also ignores reachable memory leaks fundamentally.
 Although the memory manager can recover unreachable memory, it cannot free memory that is still reachable and therefore potentially still useful.
 Modern memory managers therefore provide techniques for programmers to semantically mark memory with varying levels of usefulness, which correspond to varying levels of reachability.

-Finally, there are also other methods that does automatic memory management partially in/before compile time: [abstract garbage collection](http://drops.dagstuhl.de/opus/volltexte/2019/10802/pdf/LIPIcs-ECOOP-2019-10.pdf), which soundly over-approximates the behaviour of a concrete interpreter) and [self-collecting mutators](https://dl.acm.org/citation.cfm?id=1993493) , which imposes extra invariants to help garbage collection.
+Finally, there are also other methods that does automatic memory management partially in/before compile time: [abstract garbage collection](http://drops.dagstuhl.de/opus/volltexte/2019/10802/pdf/LIPIcs-ECOOP-2019-10.pdf), which soundly over-approximates the behaviour of a concrete interpreter and [self-collecting mutators](https://dl.acm.org/citation.cfm?id=1993493), which imposes extra invariants to help garbage collection.